pierky/arouteserver/tests/live_tests/scenarios/max_prefix/README.rst

 - n. of announced routes: 5 (all valid)
 - expectations:

-  - BIRD: only 2 routes received
+  - BIRD 1.6.x: only 2 routes received
+  - BIRD 2.0.7: 2 imported, 5 received
   - OpenBGPD: session down

 AS4: